 Mayan Explorer into the Land of the Jaguar

-After breakfast, your driver and guide will take you west to Chichen Itza.
+Early morning, your driver and guide will greet you at your hotel in Cancun, or at Cancun airport; and take you west to Chichen Itza.
 We will guide you around this spectacular Mayan and pre-Mayan complex, providing a great opportunity to lay the foundations of understanding Mayan history and culture.

 Chichen Itza is probably the hottest location you will visit, so from here we will take you to cool down with a swim and snorkel at the local Chooj ha Cenote.